 - 5.1 Providing sufficient car parking is consistent with objectives for modal shift.
 Ownership does not necessarily translate into higher usage, particularly where public transport is available and where street and settlement design invites people to walk or cycle for short distance trips.
 If insufficient car parking is provided in new developments, or it is poorly designed, displaced car parking will become widespread.
-This includes halfon, half-off pavement parking.
+This includes half-on, half-off pavement parking.
 Displaced car parking does not invite people to walk and cycle and frequently makes it more difficult (or impossible) to walk or cycle around places easily, safely and enjoyably. - 5.2 The car parking standards below reflect the Council's ambition to reduce carbon emissions, improve the environment and promote modal shift to active travel choices, and the matters expressed in the NPPF (see paragraph 3.1 above). - 5.3 The standards are neither maximum nor minimum, but a guide as to the appropriate quantum of parking to be provided.
-They should be considered carefully alongside the placemaking quality of a development and the parking strategy for the site, allowing for flexibility in providing alternative parking solutions such as shared mobility, access to alternative modes of transport and opportunities for active travel.
-Where different standards are used, planning applications must include information to demonstrate that the functional parking needs of the development will be accommodated (see Section 7: Documentation to support a planning application).
+They should be considered carefully, alongside the placemaking quality of a development and the parking strategy for the site, allowing for flexibility in providing alternative parking solutions such as shared mobility, access to alternative modes of transport and opportunities for active travel.
+Where different standards are used, planning applications must include information to justify a departure from the guidance and demonstrate that the functional parking needs of the development will be accommodated (see Section 7: Documentation to support a planning application).

-5.4 Car parking standards:
+5.4 Car parking standards (number of spaces)

-- or 3.0 allocated and 0.5 unallocated - 4 bed home: 3.0 allocated and 0.5 unallocated
+or 3.0 allocated and 0.5 unallocated